If the equations are not displayed correctly, please use the desktop view

-Nodal analysis circuit finds the unknown voltage drops around a circuit between different nodes that provide a common connection for two or more circuit components.
+Nodal voltage analysis finds the voltage drops around a circuit between different nodes.
+These nodes provide a common connection for two or more circuit components.

 What will we do then?
-It will be time-consuming if we have to use elimination and substitution for more than 4 equations.
+It will be a lot of work if we have to use elimination and substitution for more than 4 equations.

 This is where we will use three powerful techniques for circuit analysis :

 We will leave the mesh analysis for a later post.
-Right now, let’s focus on Node Voltage Analysis or Nodal Analysis Circuit.
+Right now, let’s focus on Nodal Voltage Analysis or Nodal Analysis Circuit.

-As the name implies, we will use the node voltages method in respect to the Ground, hence it is called Node Voltage Analysis.
+As the name implies, we will use the node voltages method in respect to the Ground, we call it Node Voltage Analysis.

 Nodal analysis circuits complement each other with mesh analysis circuits.
 The nodal analysis circuit uses the first Kirchhoff’s law, the Kirchhoff’s current law (KCL).
 Like we mentioned above, the name implies that we use node voltages and use it along with the KCL.

-Nodal analysis needs us to calculate node voltages in each node with respect to the ground voltage (reference node), hence it is called the node-voltage method.
+Nodal analysis requires us to calculate nodal voltages in each node with respect to the ground voltage (reference node), hence we call it the node-voltage method.

 Nodal analysis is based on a systematic application of Kirchhoff’s current law (KCL).
 With this technique, we will be able to analyze any linear circuit.